 Verse 27-"At noon Elijah began to taunt them.
 "Shout louder!" he said.
 "Surely he is a god!
 Perhaps he is deep in thought, or busy, or traveling.
 Maybe he is sleeping and must be awakened."
 That's the problem when man creates a god.
-The god he creates is just like himself.
-He gets tired, or distracted, or busy doing something else and you have to wait in line to get his help.
+He ends up with a god just like himself, one that gets tired, or distracted, or busy doing something else and you have to wait in line to get his help.